CxRes/events-query-test/sections/single-notification.md

 ## Response {#single-notification-response}

 {: #single-notification-response-close}
-When providing a single notification, the server MUST close the connection immediately after transmitting the event-notification.
+When a single notification is requested, the server MUST close the connection immediately after sending the event-notification.

 ~~~ http-message
 {::include examples/single-notification/response.http}